sb745/NyaaV3/README.md

             - `sudo systemctl start elasticsearch.service`
     - or [simply extracting the archives and running the files](https://www.elastic.co/guide/en/elasticsearch/reference/current/_installation.html), if you don't feel like permanently installing ES
 - Run `curl -XGET 'localhost:9200'` and make sure ES is running
+    - You may need to set `xpack.security.enabled: false` in your `elasticsearch.yml` file if curl output is empty
 - Install [Kibana](https://www.elastic.co/products/kibana) as a search debug frontend for ES (*optional*)

 ### Enabling MySQL Binlogging